niaid/RNASeqQC_Alignment/README.md

 ![SAM](https://github.com/hbctraining/Intro-to-rnaseq-hpc-orchestra/raw/master/img/sam_bam3.png)

-Let's take a quick look at our alignment.
-To do so we first convert our BAM file into SAM format using samtools and then pipe it to the `less` command.
-This allows us to look at the contents without having to write it to file (since we don't need a SAM file for downstream analyses).
+* Let's take a quick look at our alignment files (BAM) in the IGV browser.
+Before doing so, we should rename files, merge and index

-### Rename files
+* Rename files
 * If you were not able to align the reads during the class, jump to the **Merge alignment** section where you will find a copy of the aligned bam files.
 On the other hand, if you have bam files resulting from the alignment exercise using STAR, proceed to rename the files.

 ```bash